YXM13/GodotGame/README.md

 ## Project Status

-The game currently has a playable level with movement, hazards, goal zones, and respawning.
+The game currently has a playable level with movement, hazards, goal zones and respawning.
 More levels, enemies, animations, sounds, and menus may be added later.

 ---